 2. Add a name for your recorded macro.
 In the example, the name is ‘QuickMerge.’

 3. Add a custom shortcut key carefully.
-If the entered shortcut is reserved, the new shortcut will override the old keys.
-(So, please NOT try to add the Ctrl + C).
+The new shortcut will override the old keys if the entered shortcut is reserved.(Please do NOT try to add the Ctrl + C).

 For example, you’ll add the following shortcut key: Ctrl + Shift + Q

-Tip: If you want to save this shortcut key, store the macro in Personal Macro Workbook!
+Tip: If you want to save this shortcut key, store the macro in the Personal Macro Workbook!